For the latest news and updates, see the blog.

 As with GDP, cost-benefit analysis is biased in favor of wealthy people.
 If a government regulation benefits Bill Gates $10 billion and every single American $20, then it is a great deal for America according to cost-benefit analysis because the benefits ($10b) vastly outweigh the costs ($20 * 300 million Americans = $6b).
 That is what efficiency is all about.

 Obviously because every voter loses money except one guy (the one who need more wealth the least), this is not a policy that would gain democratic approval.
-But cost benefit analysis would approve it anyhow because the rule is to add up costs and benefits regardless of how they are distributed.
-This is biased in favor of rich people because they generally have bigger costs and/or benefits at stake in most policy changes because they have the most wealth at stake and all policy changes always redistribute resources.
+But standard cost benefit analysis would readily approve it because the rule is to simply add up costs and benefits.
+Advocates of cost-benefit analysis claim that it is fair because it ignores how the costs and benefits are distributed, but it is actually biased in favor of rich people because they have more monetary wealth to potentially lose in any policy change and all policy changes always redistribute resources.
 Cost-benefit analysis is mmutilitarian because it literally values each person according to how much wealth and/or income they have at stake, so Bill Gates’ value is millions of times greater than other Americans.

 Cost-benefit analysis was a great advance in policy making when it arose in the mid-20th century, because it can be implemented with procedural fairness and it helps government become more efficient, but it tends to yield elitist results because efficiency is a mmutilitarian ethical standard.
 All it would take to make it democratic is the addition of a simple rule: No change should increase inequality unless it also benefits the majority of the population.
 This ensures that the median person will not be hurt by any policy AND that policies will be efficient.